balaji-embedcentrum/sylang/README.md

 ## 💡 Enter Sylang

 Sylang is a text-based language designed for the age of AI-assisted systems engineering.
-It's not another diagramming tool like PlantUML or Mermaid—it's a complete systems engineering language that rivals traditional requirements management and modeling tools, but with a modern, text-first, version-control-friendly approach.
+It's not just another diagramming tool—while PlantUML and Mermaid are excellent tools for instant diagrams, Sylang is a complete systems engineering language that rivals traditional requirements management and modeling tools, but with a modern, text-first, version-control-friendly approach.

 ### The Vision